ResearchComputing/Documentation/docs/gateways/jupyterhub.md

 ## JupyterHub

 [Jupyter notebooks](https://jupyter.org/) are an excellent resource for interactive development and data analysis using Python, R, and other languages.
-Jupyter notebooks contain live code, equations, visualizations and explanatory text, and are a great way to use, learn and teach computer languages for interactive data analysis.
+Jupyter notebooks can contain live code, equations, visualizations, and explanatory text which provide an excellent enviornment to use, learn, and teach interactive data analysis.

-CU Research Computing (CURC) operates a [JupyterHub](https://jupyterhub.readthedocs.org/en/latest/) server that enables users to run Jupyter notebooks on Summit or Blanca for serial (single core) and shared-memory parallel (single node) workflows.
+CU Research Computing (CURC) operates a [JupyterHub server](https://jupyterhub.readthedocs.org/en/latest/) that enables users to run Jupyter notebooks on Summit or Blanca for serial (single core) and shared-memory parallel (single node) workflows.
 The CURC JupyterHub runs atop of [Anaconda](http://anaconda.com).
 Additional documentation on the [CURC Anaconda distribution](../software/python.md) is available and may be a good pre-requisite for the following documentation outlining use of the CURC JupyterHub.

 ### Step 1: Log  in to CURC JupyterHub

 CURC JupyterHub is available at [https://jupyter.rc.colorado.edu](https://jupyter.rc.colorado.edu).
 To log in use your RC credentials.
-If you do not have an RC account, please [request an account](https://rcamp.rc.colorado.edu/accounts/account-request/create/organization) before continuing.
+If you do not have an RC account, please [request an account before continuing.](https://rcamp.rc.colorado.edu/accounts/account-request/create/organization)

 ### Step 2: Start a notebook server